python/devguide/parser.rst

 As the generated C parser is the one used by Python, this means that if something goes wrong when adding some new rules to the grammar you cannot correctly compile and execute Python anymore.
-This makes it a bit challenging to debug when something goes wrong, specially when making experiments.
+This makes it a bit challenging to debug when something goes wrong, especially when making experiments.

 For this reason it is a good idea to experiment first by generating a Python parser.
 To do this, you can go to the :file:`Tools/peg_generator/` directory on the CPython repository and manually call the parser generator by executing: